LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 ![Streamlit final Screenshot](streamlit-final.png "Streamlit OpenCV Webapp")

-## This is all working good in my computer.
+## This is all working well on my computer.
 But how do I make it available for the public to see.

 To do that, we need to host this program somewhere, There are different hosting providers for complex projects.
-But for our hobby-project, do we have any simple solution?
+But for our hobby project, do we have any simple and quick solution?

 Looks like there is!
 We can host our streamlit application in the streamlit-cloud for free.
 You can host upto 3 apps in an account for free, they get upto 1GB of memory.